Sourish-07012003/JSON-Schema-Builder/README.md

-This is a ReactJS-based JSON Schema Builder built as part of the **HROne Frontend Intern Hiring Task**.
+This is a ReactJS-based JSON Schema Builder built .
 The application allows users to dynamically create and manage a JSON schema by adding, editing, deleting, and nesting fields.
 It uses **React Hook Form** for form management and **Ant Design** (or ShadCN UI) for UI components.

  🚀 Live Demo